At a glance:

 The WF-1000XM4 weigh 7.3g.
 With the charging case the total is around 41g.
 This compares to the AirPod Pro at 5.4g for the ear buds and 46g for the case.
-You can see from the photograph they are bulkier than the AirPod Pro.

 That extra bulk is put to good use.
 Inside the ear bud are 6mm drivers that handle a wide frequency range.
 Sony has coupled these with its integrated V1 processor, it handles the music in real time.

 The result is outstanding sound quality.
 You’ll get plenty of detailed sound.
 It’s hard to fault the quality.
 But if you don’t like what you hear first time, you can adjust the sound to better fit your tastes.

 On my first try, I tested the WF-1000XM4 on factory settings against a set of corded studio monitor headphones.
 These have a flat response.
 I was listening to melodic house music and indie rock on Apple Music.

 It sounded great, but I could tell the ear buds added a few dB at the bottom and the top of the range.
 This makes them good for listing to modern music.
 Your taste may differ, but it felt like there is too much colour for softer classical music or jazz.

 To fix this I turned to Sony’s Headphone Connect app.
 You would need to download this from the Apple or Google Play App Store.
 Here you will find a ‘sound’ tab.
 This takes you to an equaliser.